bluebird75/luaunit/doc/index.rst

 If --error or -e is passed as an option, LuaUnit will stop on the first error (but continue on failures).

-**Randomize order**
+**Randomize test order**

-If --random or -r is passed as an option, LuaUnit will execute tests in random order
+If --shuffle or -s is passed as an option, LuaUnit will execute tests in random order

 **Other Options:**